jColeChanged/jColeChanged.github.io/jekyll/_posts/2020-03-05-learning-to-program.md

     </div>
 </div>

 This might sound a little tongue in cheek.
-Grab a hammer.
+Tommorrow, grab a hammer.
 Destroy your laptop.
 Smash it into little itty bitty pieces.

 This time the advice doesn't sound so obviously correct.
 It sounds wrong.
 It isn't and that confounds people all the time and they make bad decisions as a consequence.
-God is wiser.
+I call this the horizon effect and I see people make terrible reasoning errors on account of it all the time.
+People confuse what is actually good with what is good for them in the short term, but what is good in the short term and what is good in the long term often differ.

+As an example, it can be good to have tasty food in the short term, but over the long term tasty food shouldn't be preferred to healthy food.

 <div class="p">
     <div class="marginnote">